h0lley/pybabel-godot/README.rst

 - No issues with multiline strings.

 Note that when installing via pip you'll get the original version that does not have these features.
-Howver, you can then manually overwrite the ``babel_godot.py`` with the one from this repo to get the full functionality.
+However, you can then manually overwrite the ``babel_godot.py`` with the one from this repo to get the full functionality.
 I've submitted pull requests for these features to the original repo too, but the maintainer doesn't seem to be active.

 Installation